Little CMS Plugins

 #include "lcms2_fast_float.h"

-And then, In the initialization part of your program add this line:
+And then, in the initialization part of your program add this line:

 cmsPlugin(cmsFastFloatExtensions());